anandojha/PySTARC/examples/barnase_barstar/README.md

 python combine_shards.py                                                                                                             # Pool the shards into one rate
 ```

-## Once simulation finishes, the following files will be generated
+## Once the simulation finishes, the following files will be generated
 ```
 chain.json                    Bead chain definition of the ligand reaction_pairs.json           Interface contact pairs